 - Lunar Glade: You can get level 95 from this cave.
 It is often very good gear, and can also be used to craft the Nirvana gear later on.
 The lunar rings (here and here) are particularly good (can be considered end game) so you should probably try to farm those too.
 As a side note, most materials needed for these rings (and other TT and Lunar gear) can be also crafted with Mysterious Chips.
 The rings can also be obtained from the Lunar insingnia, which is a reward of the Celestial Tigers event.

 - Rank 8: If you get to 200k reputation, you can also choose to go for the Rank 8 gear.
 Depending on your class, the gear/weapon can be more or less useful, but in general is quite good.
-The only downside is that it can’t be used to craft the Nirvana gear.
+The only downside is that it can’t be used to craft the Nirvana gear nor can it be used to craft Reborn Rank 8 gear.
+Reborn Rank 8 gear is crafted from Nirvana gears on PW Frostburn.
 The “general’s badge” ring is also quite good, though it cannot be upgraded.

 Note: For the helmet, a very good option is trying to get the one from “The Tournament” event.
-You will need to win this weekly event though, but the helm is very good.
-It also gives Ice Shards so it is a good idea overall to participate.
+You will need to win this weekly event though, or trade Frostburn tokens, or use Supply Tokens from NW, but the helm is very good.
+The tournament also gives Ice Shards so it is a good idea overall to participate.

 TL;DR: Nirvana, nirvana, nirvana + Warsong Belt, Cube of Fate Necklace (or TT neck and belt for APS) + Lunar Rings.

-For now, the end game gear is mainly Nirvana G15.
-As nirvana G16 (a.k.a N3 or Warsong set) is not enabled here, and neither is Reawakened Rank 8 (at least for now), Nirvana G15 is arguably the best end game gear.
-There are exceptions, though, depending on classes, builds, etc. Some prefer to mix some Nirvana weapons or gear with Rank 8 or Morai 101, etc.
+For now, the end game gear is mainly Nirvana G15 and Reawakened Rank 8.
+As nirvana G16 (a.k.a N3 or Warsong set) is not enabled here, and neither is Rank 9 .
+Reawakened Rank 8 is arguably the best end game gear.
+There are exceptions, though, depending on classes, builds, etc. Some prefer to mix some Nirvana weapons or gear with Reawakened Rank 8.